 16 Dec.
 2021

 Tucked away in Christmas Hills, Sugarloaf Reservoir is a picturesque parkland with plenty to offer.
 The Saddle Dam picnic area is a pretty grassy open space with deciduous trees and water views, ideal for savouring a picnic.
-Wander down to explore the shoreline, throw a line in to take home some rainbow trout, yellow belly, redfin or European carp, or even cook up your catch on the undercover barbecue.
-If you’re feeling energetic, there’s a challenging 18km walk around the breath-taking reservoir.
+Wander down to explore the shoreline, and throw a line in.

-For a dose of cuteness, pop into one of Omaru Alpaca Farm’s Open Days.
+Pop into one of Omaru Alpaca Farm’s Open Days for a dose of cuteness.
 The scenic property in Cottles Bridge is the ideal spot for a picnic.
-Feed the alpaca mums and pat the super-sweet babies before venturing along one of the farm walks to see the farm and take in the views.
+Feed the alpaca mums and pat the super-sweet babies before venturing along one of the walks to see the farm and take in the views.
 There’s also a farm store brimming with beautiful products made from alpaca fleece.
-The nearby village of Hurstbridge is an historic township with an enticing array of cafes and restaurants, boutique gift shops, parks, walking trails and oodles of charm.
+The nearby village of Hurstbridge is a historic township with an enticing array of cafes and restaurants, boutique gift shops, parks, walking trails and oodles of charm.

-Extending from Smiths Gully in the north to Watsons Creek in the south, this series of reserves forms a corridor of remnant bushland across 140ha.
-There is an extensive network of trails to discover, leading you through communities of rare and endangered plants and animals, and past sites of cultural and historical significance.
-The Wurundjeri Food, Fibre and Medicine self-guided walk will give families a deeper understanding of how the Wurundjeri people used the land to provide themselves with food, medicines, clothing and shelter.
+Extending from Smiths Gully in the north to Watsons Creek in the south, this series of reserves form a corridor of remnant bushland across 140ha.
+There is an extensive network of trails to discover, leading you through communities of rare and endangered plants and animals and past sites of cultural and historical significance.
+The Wurundjeri Food, Fibre and Medicine self-guided walk will give families a deeper understanding of how the Wurundjeri people used the land to provide food, medicines, clothing and shelter.
 Explore the Felix Borsari Wildflower Walk and look for wildlife in Bunjil Reserve.
-When you’ve worked up an appetite, the Panton Hill Hotel is a charming country pub with a large outdoor area, play equipment and live music.
+When you’ve worked up an appetite, the Panton Hill Vineyard and Winery is family-friendly.

-Colourful, alternative and vibrant, the Saturday-morning St Andrews Market has become something of a Melbourne icon.
-Located in the foothills of the Kinglake Ranges, the market is packed with stores touting anything that’s fresh, handmade, recycled and creative.
+Colourful, alternative and vibrant, the Saturday-morning St Andrews Market has become a Melbourne icon.
+Located in the foothills of the Kinglake Ranges, the market is packed with stores touting anything fresh, handmade, recycled and creative.
 The bush setting provides the perfect backdrop for wandering through a medley of fresh produce, plants and flowers, secondhand clothes, and locally made artisan wares.
-Buskers, pony rides and a tantalising range of food add to the festival atmosphere.
+Buskers, pony rides and a tempting range of food add to the festival atmosphere.

-This new nature-themed play space has something for everyone with dedicated junior and senior play areas, flying foxes, a nature play and cubby area, as well as gym equipment, picnic shelters, seating and tables, barbecues and public toilets.
-Set in the natural parkland environment, it also backs on to the Diamond Creek Trail for anyone with bikes and scooters on board.
+This new nature-themed play space has something for everyone with dedicated junior and senior play areas, flying foxes, a nature play and cubby area, gym equipment, picnic shelters, seating and tables, barbecues and public toilets.
+Set in the natural parkland environment, it also backs onto the Diamond Creek Trail for anyone with bikes and scooters on board.
 And, of course, there is the Tram Café for all your snack and caffeine needs.